rrameshs/pentaho4-pdi-buildpack/README.md

 # Pentaho 4 PDI Buildpack

 The pentaho-pdi-buildpack is a Cloud Foundry buildpack for running Pentaho Data Integration (PDI) jobs.
-It is intended to allow projects based on the standard PDI templates ([pentaho3-pdi](https://github.com/voxgen/pentaho3-pdi) and [pentaho4-pdi](https://github.com/voxgen/pentaho4-pdi)) to be deployed to a Stackato PaaS, but it makes minimal assumptions about the actual package to be deployed.
+It is intended to allow projects based on the standard PDI template, [pentaho4-pdi](https://github.com/voxgen/pentaho4-pdi), to be deployed to a Stackato PaaS, but it makes minimal assumptions about the actual package to be deployed.

 ## Usage
 If this buildpack has been uploaded to Stackato then you only need to include a `kettle.properties` file in the directory you are pushing from for it to be used.
 In this case you can simply change to the directory containing the tar file to deploy and the `kettle.properties` file and execute `stackato push`.